rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

         - 10

-In the above example, the first batch would contain a single host, the next would contain 5 hosts, and (if there are any hosts left), every following batch would contain 10 hosts until all available hosts are used.
+In the above example, the first batch would contain a single host, the next would contain 5 hosts, and (if there are any hosts left), every following batch would contain either 10 hosts or all the remaining hosts, if fewer than 10 hosts remained.

 It is also possible to list multiple batch sizes as percentages::